 The Group has adopted the Bursa Malaysia Berhad ("Bursa Malaysia")'s Corporate Social Responsibility Framework which covers the four (4) areas, namely Workplace, Community, Environment and Marketplace.
 The Group is committed to conduct its business activities in a socially, economically and environmentally sustainable manner.
-The details of the Corporate Responsibility activities were disclosed in page 45 to page 50 of the Corporate Responsibility Statement for details.
+The details of the Corporate Responsibility activities were disclosed in page 53 of the Corporate Responsibility Statement for details.